 - Printing designs on vinyl to add to your latest project

 The list goes on and on!
-If you’re ready to start using this amazing design feature, keep reading!
+If you’re ready to start using this amazing design feature for your new project, keep reading!
 I’m going to break down some of the most common questions and issues users face when making projects with the Print then Cut feature.

 How to Use Cricut Print then Cut

-- Open Cricut Design Space and create your design.
+- Open Cricut Design Space, upload your image and create your design.

-- Make sure you’ve selected the images you are using and set them to the linetype of “cut” and fill as “print”
+- Make sure you’ve selected the image file you are using and set them to the linetype of “cut” and fill as “print”